|Updates to 99 Days to

 3. NEW: Hotel Real Pacifico [ http://www.hotelrealpacifico.com/ - website not ready] between Frontera El Carmen and Malcatan.
 We were very welcomed at this newly built hotel, the english speaking night manager told us that they actually had planned their backyard for use by campers!
 It's a large grassed area away from the road right next to a bubbling river, so it's fairly quiet.
 You get to use their lovely large pool and poolside bathroom (toilet and cold shower), and at the time of our stay they were building a large palapa at the campsite which has provisions for power outlets.
 Free (locked) WiFi is available, too.
 We would like to encourage people to check this place out!
 The paved driveway is a little steep and has a few overhanging branches, but it's simply nice to see such a beautiful place willing to open up for campers...
 It should be easily possible to reach this location in one day via the Pacific route from Tuxtla Gutierrez or Puerto Arista in Mexico (the nearest listings in "Mexican Camping" by the Churches).
 The official address is Kilometre 272 Panamericana, around 5 miles from border on a T-intersection to Malcatan, GPS is N14°55'00.8", W092°05'38.6".
 We were the first to use this place and paid Q100, but we also told the manager that we found it just a little too much...

-re-new our vehicle permit.
-We found it rather busy (all car importers
+vehicle permit.
+We found it rather busy (all car

-are using it), chaotic and slow!
-Whereas the entire crossing from
+importers are using it), chaotic and slow!
+Whereas the

-one-and-a-half hours just renew the vehicle permit.
-The lanes are
+just renew the vehicle permit.
+The lanes are narrow and

-the maximum size we would want to drive here.
+truck camper is the maximum size we would want to drive

 The CA1 from this border via San Marcos to Xela is rather windy and rough, from Xela to the Panajachel-turnoff is almost all under construction, upgrade to 4 lanes...